microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot_getoffice365activeuserdetail.md

 If successful, this method returns a `200 OK` response code and an **[office365ActiveUserDetail](../resources/office365activeuserdetail.md)** object in the response body.

-However, the following properties in **[office365ActiveUserDetail](../resources/office365activeuserdetail.md)** object are not supported in Gallatin.
+The following properties in **[office365ActiveUserDetail](../resources/office365activeuserdetail.md)** object are not supported in Gallatin:

 - hasYammerLicense
 - hasTeamsLicense